MicrosoftDocs/connected-spaces/articles/mobile-app-requirements.md

 You can use the Microsoft Dynamics 365 Connected Store (public preview) mobile app on Apple iPhones running iOS 9.0 or later.
 [Find the software version of your iPhone](https://support.apple.com/en-us/HT201685).
 Using the app on an older iPhone may cause compatibility issues.
 If you have any problems with the app, make sure that your operating system is up-to-date.

+To use the mobile app, you also need to have the **Connected Store Admin** user role.
+For more information, see [Give permissions to users](admin-use-accounts.md).

 > [!NOTE]
 > You can’t use the mobile app on an iPad or Android devices at this time.